How? Move to all-outdoor wireless backhaul

 Traditionally, wireless backhaul solutions offer several form factors, or functional splits, for their networking and radio elements.
 The most common ones are split-mount and all-outdoor.
 The first splits the node functionality into a networking element which is installed indoor, and a radio element which is mounted to an antenna (direct mount) or to the tower (remote mount), connected with waveguides to the antenna.

 With all-outdoor configuration, however, both the networking function (which is all-IP) and the radio function are outdoor, in a single box, mounted to the antenna or the tower.

 All-outdoor is a much simpler and cost-efficient configuration, and it can be simply connected to IDU or external box for providing TDM traffic or higher no. of Ethernet interfaces

 All-outdoor wireless backhaul – your benefits

-The benefits of using all-outdoor wireless backhaul solutions, compared to split-mount solutions, are significant.
+The benefits of using all-outdoor wireless backhaul solutions in 4G and 5G networks, compared to split-mount solutions, are significant.
 This is particularly true with a multicore all-outdoor solution.

 Faster and simpler site acquisition – 50% time savings: Utilizing all-outdoor solutions eliminates the need for indoor rack space for the networking unit.
 In cases where the other equipment at the site (e.g. RAN equipment) is also in an all-outdoor configuration, there is no need for a shelter – making site allocation and acquisition simpler, faster and more cost-effective.